caxiam/sqlalchemy-jsonapi-collections/docs/quick_start.rst

 **Initializing JSONAPIQuery:**

-To use the JSONAPIQuery class, you must first define a subclass of it with the "model_driver" and "view_driver" attributes defined.
+To use the JSONAPIQuery class, you must first define a subclass of it with the "model_driver" and "view_driver" attributes defined as well as the "make_errors", "serialize_included" abstractmethods.
 With your newly created orchestration subclass, initialize the class with the requested query parameters, the model class to query from, and the view class to parse the request arguments with.

 ::